pactus-project/docs/content/get-started/configuration.md

 ## Preface

-The Pactus node can configure using a [TOML](https://toml.io/en/) file, which is a simple text format for configuration.
+The Pactus node can be configured using a [TOML](https://toml.io/en/) file, which is a simple text format for configuration.
 This file is automatically created when the node initializes.
 Each node can have different settings and configurations based on its needs and requirements.

-The config file can find inside the working directory, typically located at:
+The config file can be found inside the working directory, typically located at:

 {{< os_tabs items="unix,windows" >}}
   {{< os_tab >}}